gbdev/pandocs/src/Four_Player_Adapter.md

 ```

 The new clock rate is only applied when entering the transmission phase; the
 ping phase runs at a constant 2048 bits-per-second.
-The formula for the ne
+The formula for the new
 clock rate is as follows:

 ```